Frontiers Award of the MPI for Chemical Energy Conversion

 Further information to follow at the beginning of 2019

 Frontiers Award 2018

-The Frontiers Award Ceremony 2018 will place from January 24th to 26th at the MPI CEC
+The Frontiers Award Ceremony 2018 took place from January 24th to 26th at the MPI CEC

-This year Prof. Dr. Karsten Reuter, Chair of Theoretical Chemistry at the Technical University of Munich, will be honored.
+In 2018 Prof. Dr. Karsten Reuter, Chair of Theoretical Chemistry at the Technical University of Munich, was honored.